To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Large “floaters” or spots that travel across the field of vision.
 These could mean that the retina is torn, or the vitreous fibers are clumped.

 You should report any of these warning signs to the eye doctor right away.
-Prompt treatment may be needed to maintain your sight.
+Quick treatment may be needed to keep your sight.

 How is it treated?

 Ninety percent of detached retinas can be repaired.
 This does not mean vision will be as it was before.
 There may be some loss in the quality of vision.
 If treated early, chances are greater that your vision will be restored.
-If the retina cannot be reattached, vision will continue to decrease and finally will be lost in the eye.
+If the retina cannot be reattached, vision will get worse and finally will be lost in the eye.